-Ubuntu logs each package operation, including installations, updates, and removals, in the /var/log/apt directory.
-The information can be accessed using several methods:
+Ubuntu and other Debian based system logs every package operation, like installations, updates, and removals in the /var/log/apt directory.
+You should always check these logs to keep tracks about the packages on your system.
+This information can be accessed using several methods.

 1. The APT History Log